 End-of-Program Student Learning Outcome: Evaluate utilization of healthcare resources to efficiently manage care.
-NLN Competency: Professional Identity Level 2 Level 2 Level 3 Level 3 Level 1 Level 1 Level 3 NU 133 NU 134 NU 132 NU 144 NU 234 NU 244 NU 245 Health Introduction to Dosage Nursing Nursing Synthesis of Professional Assessment and Nursing Calculations Concepts of Concepts of Nursing Nursing & Diagnostics Concepts Health and Health and Concepts Health Systems Illness I Illness II Concepts Utilize technology Apply medical-Utilize healthcare and information surgical nursing resources to knowledge to efficiently manage systems used to decrease a client's care as evidenced by provide safe, risk of complications students will receive effective care while from existing health 80% or higher on the maintaining disorders, RN Management of confidentiality as evidenced by 60% of treatments, or Care section on the students will achieve procedures as ATI Proctored exit a satisfactory on the evidenced by exam. on the Professional students will achieve Identity section (#7) 80% or higher on the and Confidentiality RN Reduction of Risk section of the CPET.
-Potential section of the ATI Proctored exit exam.
+NLN Competency: Professional Identity

+Level 1 NU 133 Level 1 NU 134 Level 2 NU 132 Level 2 NU 144 Level 3 NU 234 Level 3 NU 244 Level 3 NU 245 Health Introduction to Dosage Nursing Nursing Synthesis of Professional Assessment and Nursing Calculations Concepts of Concepts of Nursing Nursing & Diagnostics Concepts Health and Health and Concepts Health Systems Illness I Illness II Concepts Utilize technology and information systems used to provide safe, effective care while maintaining confidentiality as evidenced by 60% of students will achieve a satisfactory on the on the Professional Identity section (#7) and Confidentiality section of the CPET.
+Apply medical- surgical nursing knowledge to decrease a client's risk of complications from existing health disorders, treatments, or procedures as evidenced by students will achieve 80% or higher on the RN Reduction of Risk Potential section of the ATI Proctored exit exam.
+Utilize healthcare resources to efficiently manage care as evidenced by students will receive 80% or higher on the RN Management of Care section on the ATI Proctored exit exam.